vuejs/devtools-v6/README.md

 ### Manual Installation

-This is only necessary when you want to build the extension yourself from source to get not-yet-released features.
+This is only necessary when you want to build the extension with the source repo to get not-yet-released features.

 **Make sure you are using Node 6+ and NPM 3+**